basarat/demo-jest/script.md

   console.log('hello world');
 }
 ```
-and similarly es6 imports
+Similarly I can use es6 imports to use the log function from the utils module
 ```js
 import { log } from './utils';
 log();
 ```
-and of course TypeScripts excellent autocomplete.
+and of course this shows another great reason to use TypeScript for JS files, which is its excellent autocomplete.

-Additionally you get Syntactic checking.
+Additionally for raw JavaScript files, TypeScript also gives you Syntactic checking to protect against simple errors.
 ```js
 import { log } from './utils';
 log();